 Contact the shelters or rescues before you start planning so you know what their needs are, then use your social media pages to invite people to participate.

-With shelter in place recommendations, you may have a hard time putting together an in-person event.
+With the pandemic still going on, you may have a hard time putting together an in-person event.
 But with all the options for communication these days, it’s never been easier to create an online fundraiser or event to help rescues and shelters out!

 If you don’t have time to organize an event yourself, then you can always help share and promote the events that rescues and shelters are holding.